-Wilson Fundations[®], for students in pre-K to 3 classrooms, incorporates the science of reading and writing to address critical foundational skills, spelling, and handwriting program in a multisensory, structured literacy approach for all students.
-Additionally, it significantly reinforces other English Language Arts standards, particularly vocabulary, comprehension, and writing goals, in an integrated approach.
-The program focuses on student development, differentiation of instruction, and active engagement for student learning.
+Wilson Fundations[®], for students in pre-K to Grade 3 classrooms, incorporates the science of reading and writing to address critical foundational skills, spelling, and handwriting program in a multimodal, Structured Literacy approach for all students.

+Additionally, it significantly reinforces other English Language Arts standards, particularly vocabulary, comprehension, and writing goals, in an explicit, systematic, sequential, cumulative, and integrated approach.

+The program focuses on student development, differentiation of instruction, and active engagement so students master the foundational skills necessary to become successful readers and writers.

-The potency of this supplemental program is in the manner in which it overlaps skills being developed, not treating them in isolation, so that a daily 30-35 minute lesson teaches and then reinforces many corresponding skills.
+The power of this foundational skills program is in the manner in which it overlaps skills being developed, not treating them in isolation, so that a daily 30-35 minute lesson teaches and then reinforces many corresponding skills, making it an efficient and effective program

-Fundations is also integral to a Response to Intervention (RTI) model, providing scientifically based instruction in Tier 1 as well as an early intervention program for students at risk.
+Fundations is integral to a Response to Intervention (RTI) model, providing scientifically based instruction in Tier 1 as well as an early intervention program for students at risk.
 RTI is a prevention based model that acknowledges the diversity of reasons for why a child might struggle to learn, with a specific learning disability being only one of several possible causes.
 To aid in the implementation of an RTI model, progress monitoring is built into Fundations.
 Thus, students requiring a more intensive program can be identified before enduring years of struggle.